 \section{Abstract}

-Large language models (LLMs) exhibit impressive capabilities across a wide range of tasks, yet the choice of which model to use often involves a trade-off between performance and cost.
-More powerful models, though effective, come with higher expenses, while less capable models are more cost-effective.
-To address this dilemma, we propose several efficient router models that dynamically select between a stronger and a weaker LLM during inference, aiming to optimize the balance between cost and response quality.
-We develop a training framework for these routers leveraging human preference data and data augmentation techniques to enhance performance.
-Our evaluation on widely-recognized benchmarks shows that our approach significantly reduces costs—by over 2 times in certain cases—without compromising the quality of responses.
-Interestingly, our router models also demonstrate significant transfer learning capabilities, maintaining their performance even when the strong and weak models are changed at test time.
-This highlights the potential of these routers to provide a cost-effective yet high-performance solution for deploying LLMs.
+Large language models (LLMs) excel at a wide range of tasks, but choosing the right model often involves balancing performance and cost.
+Powerful models offer better results but are expensive, while smaller models are more cost-effective but less capable.
+To address this trade-off, we introduce a training framework for learning efficient router models that dynamically select between a stronger and weaker LLM during inference.
+Our framework leverages human preference data and employs data augmentation techniques to enhance performance.
+Evaluations on public benchmarks show that our approach can reduce costs by over 2 times without sacrificing response quality.
+Moreover, our routers exhibit strong generalization capabilities, maintaining performance even when routing between LLMs not included in training.
+This highlights the potential of our framework to deliver cost-effective, high-performance LLM solutions.